Report: Chiefs’ Orlando Brown Jr. to hold out of training camp

-ST. JOSEPH’S, Mo. — The Orlando Brown Jr. saga has reached a new stage.
+ST. JOSEPH, Mo. — The Orlando Brown Jr. saga has reached a new stage.

 According to NFL Network’s Mike Garafalo, the Kansas City Chiefs’ premier left tackle will not be reporting to training camp amid his contract dispute.